Thanks to Eric Wise (CEO, Wise Telemetry) for his contribution.

 Define potential value

-a vision of ‘how’ utilising digital technology will help address marketplace or internal challenges and ‘why’ we need to do so.
+a vision of ‘how’ utilizing digital technology will help address marketplace or internal challenges and ‘why’ we need to do so.
 It sounds similar to what is needed for any major initiative.
 That’s sort of true, but these initiatives can’t be sanctioned or delegated, they must be led by the CEO.

 In 2013, Netflix CEO Reed Hastings released an 11-page memo to employees and investors detailing a commitment to move from just distributing content digitally to become a leading producer of original content that could win Emmys and Oscars.
 Five years later it has achieved that goal and is now focused on the next challenge… competing against all the copycats!
 Your vision must answer the question, how am I using digital to re-imagine the business model of the future?

 There is obviously a lot behind this step including gaining alignment around this vision, setting aggressive targets, and allocating investment/resources to lead the change.
 It is not unusual for companies to not have the skills (at the outset) to drive their digital strategy, and often need to hire/contract expertise to help drive it.
-Some other things that contribute to transformation success at this stage are senior leaders (and front line workers) doing things differently than in previous transformations (more hands-on involvement), utilising high- performers (the ‘A’ team) on the project vs whoever has capacity, and even changing out senior leaders who may not be supportive.
+Some other things that contribute to transformation success at this stage are senior leaders (and front line workers) doing things differently than in previous transformations (more hands-on involvement), utilizing high- performers (the ‘A’ team) on the project vs whoever has capacity, and even changing out senior leaders who may not be supportive.

 After defining the value, the next step involves officially launching the project.